 search redhat.com nameserver 127.0.0.1

-This is often cause by a misconfiguration of your virtual network.
-It is usually fixed by releasing any resources currently in use by it and re-creating through the `crc set up`.
+The most likely cause is a misconfiguration of your virtual network.
+You can fix it by releasing any resources currently in use by it and re-creating through the `crc set up`.
 Here is the script to perform this tasks:

 crc stop crc delete sudo virsh undefine crc --remove-all-storage sudo virsh net-destroy crc sudo rm -f /etc/NetworkManager/conf.d/crc-nm-dnsmasq.conf /etc/NetworkManager/dnsmasq.d/crc.conf crc setup crc start